-The Company's fair value measurement classified as Level 3 mainly consists of financial assets measured at fair value through other comprehensive income - equity securities investments.
+The Consolidated Company's fair value measurement classified as Level 3 mainly consists of financial assets measured at fair value through other comprehensive income - equity securities investments.

-Most of the Company's fair value measurements classified as Level 3 involve a single significant unobservable input, with only equity instrument investments in inactive markets having multiple significant unobservable inputs.
-The significant unobservable inputs for equity instrument investments in inactive markets are independent of each other, therefore no interrelationship exists between them.
+Most of the Consolidated Company's fair value measurements classified as Level 3 involve a single significant unobservable input, with only equity instrument investments in inactive markets having multiple significant unobservable inputs.
+The significant unobservable inputs for equity instrument investments in inactive markets are independent of one another, meaning no interrelationship exists between them.